 If you want to live within greenery, this option is the best for your front yard.
 You can plant as many trees as you want while doing your front yard landscaping.
 It is ideal for those who live next to a busy street.
 The benefit of large trees is that they can hide your home and help you have a private space.
 You can choose from many options like the sycamores.
 They can reach about 90 feet with a large spread as well.

 Sometimes you might want to have something that is more movable.
 You can choose tall potted plants that visually create an appearance of separation.
 It allows your eyes to separate between public and private spaces.
 The tall potted plants in your front yard allow your front yard to feel more removed from any busy street that you might have.
-Tall potted plants in your front yard are ideal for renters who cannot construct permanent structures or barriers, or fences.
+Tall potted plants in your front yard are ideal for renters who cannot construct permanent structures barriers, or fences.

 If you ask what plant you should choose, you can work with evergreen plants or ornamental grasses.
 These work better than flowers in your front yard to add a bit more privacy and can substitute a hedge.
 You can work with denser foliage as it allows some noise reduction.

-Looking For An Amazing Private Front Yard Design?
+Looking for An Amazing Private Front Yard Design?

 Create an exceptional private front yard landscaping design with Land-con.
 Land-Con is the most preferred front yard landscaping and backyard designing company in Toronto.
 With over 25 years of experience, no matter what space of your yard you wish to transform, Land-con’s professionals are ready to help you achieve the best outcome for your front yard and backyard space.
-Contact Land-con at 416.504.5263 or drop us a mail at email@example.com to learn more.
+Contact Land-con at 416.504.5263 or drop us an email at firstname.lastname@example.org to learn more.